 I bake myself a birthday cake every year and this year I wanted something sinfully decadent.
-At first I thought it would be chocolate (my favorite)… then I started dreaming of something drenched in salted caramel… finally I decided to full on treat myself and create a cake that featured BOTH.
+At first I thought it would be death by chocolate cake (one of my favorites), but then I started dreaming of something drenched in gooey salted caramel…

 Tips and Tricks for Recipe Success:

-- This recipe calls for vegetable oil, but you can use an equal amount of melted coconut oil in its place.
+- This recipe calls for vegetable oil, but you can use an equal amount of canola oil or melted coconut oil in its place.
 I do not recommend substituting oil with butter.

 - For best results, make sure your eggs, egg yolks, sour cream, and milk have all come to room temperature before you begin baking.